 Healthy alternatives to get that glowing skin...29 May 2019

 Okay, let’s be clear, when I say ‘healthy alternatives’ this isn’t going to be one of those blogs that tell you to eat an apple instead of a doughnut or a salad in place of chips.
 We all know which is healthier and we all sometimes don’t fancy that option!
-But what I do mean is that some of us eczema warriors need to watch what we eat, for our skin’s sake.
+But what I do mean is that some of us warriors need to watch what we eat, for our skin’s sake.

 I know that if I follow a dairy-free, gluten-free diet with plenty of plant-based ingredients my skin just looks and feels better.
-But I try to eat foods I love, and if there’s something I can’t have because of my eczema then I always try to find a tasty alternative.
+But I try to eat foods I love, and if there’s something I can’t have because of my sensitive skin then I always try to find a tasty alternative.

 Finding healthy alternatives and still having fun...